Brow lift procedural steps

 Step 2 - The incision

-A brow lift may sometimes be performed using an endoscope (surgical video device) and special instruments placed through small incisions made within the hairline.
-This allows the tissue and muscle beneath the skin to be repositioned, altered or removed, correcting the source of visible creases and furrows in the forehead.
+Brow lifts can be performed in different ways.
+Some surgeons prefer using an endoscope (a thin tube with a camera on the end) and special instruments placed through small incisions made within the hairline.
+This allows the tissue and muscle beneath the skin to be adjusted, correcting the source of visible creases and furrows in the forehead.

 Step 3 - Closing the incisions

 - Special clips